Youngkin: Virginia Tax Rebate Checks Are Coming Soon

-Given a historic 2025 gubernatorial race, tax policy will remain a key issue for Virginians in the months ahead.
+Given a historic 2025 gubernatorial race, tax policy will remain a key issue for Virginians, while the current governor announces rebates.

 Virginia will again offer one-time tax rebates to residents in 2025.
-This continues the state's practice of returning surplus funds directly to taxpayers as a form of financial relief.
+This continues the Commonwealth's practice of returning surplus funds directly to taxpayers as a form of financial relief.

 During a presentation regarding the 2025 budget, Virginia Gov. Glenn Youngkin said of the Commonwealth’s fiscal health, “My friends, there is no reason to raise taxes on Virginians.
 We are running surplus after surplus after surplus.”